Chapter 2 - Tests, loops and functions#

 Please add this script to the folder that you will zip and send to us.

-2.5 WHILE-loops#
+2.5 while-loops#

 Purpose: